Joseph J. Kelly: Early life

 Joseph James Kelly was born in Buffalo, New York on July 5, 1897.
 His father was James W. Kelly, the founder of the American Body Company, and a local Democratic politician.

 Kelly served with a training unit in World War I and then entered the University at Buffalo Law School, graduating in 1920.
 He spent several years as a trial lawyer before being endorsed by the Democratic Party for a 1933 run for City Court.
 He was approached to run for mayor in 1937 but declined in favor of remaining on the bench.

 In 1940 Kelly was again approached with a request to run for mayor, this time accepting.
 The primary election was held on September 16, 1941 and Kelly defeated former Mayor Frank Schwab.
 William Fisher secured the Republican nomination.

 Life as mayor

 In an election held on November 5, 1941, Kelly defeated Fisher in a close race and was sworn in on December 31.

+In 1943, after noticing that there was only a single active black member in the Buffalo Police Force, Kelly called in members of the Civil Service Commission, and Buffalo Police Commissioner Charles E. Cannan, into his office and insisted that African Americans be certified for service in the Buffalo Police Department.
+This meeting led to the integration of 15 policemen and one policewoman onto the force.

-Kelly's term was largely uneventful until January 2, 1945 when the city experienced what was called the worst storm in its history.
+Kelly's term was largely uneventful until January 2, 1945, when the city experienced what was called the worst storm in its history.

 When his term ended in 1945, Kelly opted not to run again, instead returning to private life.